 What we really want to know is why coffee is necessary?

 It is no secret that the main ingredient in coffee is caffeine.
 Caffeine is what makes coffee so delectable.
-Caffeine is what gives us that boost of energy and enables us to jumpstart our body and mind in the morning.
+Caffeine gives us that boost of energy and enables us to jumpstart our body and mind in the morning.

 For some, a cup of coffee is just a part of their morning routine.
-Drinking coffee has become social normality almost as universal as going out for a few beers with the guys.
+Drinking coffee has become social normality, almost as universal as going out for a few beers with the guys.

-A lot of people wake up every morning and hit their local coffee shop before even getting to their job.
+Many people wake up every morning and hit their local coffee shop before even getting to their job.

 Not only has drinking coffee become a social norm, but coffee also has several natural health benefits that keep drinking coffee as usual as taking daily vitamins.